VATSALVARSHNEY108/B.O.I.-MARK-2/docs/FINAL_CHATBOT_SETUP.md

   - Perfect for any questions!

 ### **What Was Removed**
-- ❌ VATSAL AI (advanced learning version) - Removed
+- ❌ BOI (Barely Obeys Instructions) (advanced learning version) - Removed
-- ❌ VATSAL Assistant (sophisticated personality) - Removed
+- ❌ BOI Assistant (sophisticated personality) - Removed
 - ✅ Now just **ONE simple chatbot** - easy and straightforward!

 ---